Current Transformers – Windings and Rated Insulation Levels

-Primary winding details of current transformer are given below,
+Primary winding details of the current transformer are given below,

-- Primary winding is made with high quality Electrolytic Copper.
+- The primary winding is made with high-quality Electrolytic Copper.

 - Primary Current is normally 50, 100,150, 200, 300, 400, 600, 800, 1000, 2000 Ampere.

-- Short Time Thermal Current: – The rms value of the Primary Current which the CT will with stand for a Rated Time without suffering harmful effect.
+- Short Time Thermal Current: – The RMS value of the Primary Current which the CT will withstand for a Rated Time without suffering the harmful effect.